 The ICO’s key findings and concerns were as follows:

-Transparency – the CRAs’ privacy notices did not clearly explain how personal data was collected and used in data broking direct marketing activities.
+– the CRAs’ privacy notices did not clearly explain how personal data was collected and used in data broking direct marketing activities.
 The ICO said “mass processing of personal data for these [data broking] purposes, without adequate transparency, is out of line with the reasonable expectations of the public”.

-Invisible processing – the CRAs were not providing appropriate privacy information directly to all the individuals for whom they held personal data in their capacity as data brokers for direct marketing purposes.
+– the CRAs were not providing appropriate privacy information directly to all the individuals for whom they held personal data in their capacity as data brokers for direct marketing purposes.
 Where individuals are not aware that their data is being processed, this is called ‘invisible processing’ and has always been a high risk area.

-Lawful basis – the CRAs were using personal data collected for credit referencing purposes for limited direct marketing purposes without clearly explaining this to individuals or collecting consent.
+– the CRAs were using personal data collected for credit referencing purposes for limited direct marketing purposes without clearly explaining this to individuals or collecting consent.
 Where consent had been collected, it was often invalid as it did not meet the high GDPR-standard of consent.
 Where legitimate interests was relied on for direct marketing services, legitimate interests assessments were not properly completed.
 Further, in some cases, the CRAs would obtain data on the basis of consent and then switch to process the data on the basis of legitimate interests.

 What are the consequences for the CRAs?